Johndoe-2024/zabbix-docker/README.md

 ## **Introduction**

 The script install Mysql version 8.0.30, Zabbix-web-apache-mysql and zabbix-server-mysql with its dependecies.
-You can need modify .env file for your environnement.
+You should modify .env file for your environnement.

 ## **Installation**
 For this project, i'm using Ubuntu 22.04 and Debian 12.